 As a postdoctoral fellow, I am currently working with Dr. Andrea Berez-Kroeker and Dr. Bradley McDonnell to develop a handbook and an online course on data science management in linguistics.

 My dissertation research was on language nests – a method of language revitalization involving exposing young toddlers and infants to the target endangered language in a home-like setting.
-For my research I visited language nests in situ worldwide, conducted interviews, conducted acquisition picture tasks with children, and performed phone and video interviews with language nest teachers and administrators as well as linguists involved in language revitalization worldwide.
+For my research I visited language nests in situ internationally, conducted ethnographic interviews, conducted acquisition picture tasks with children, and performed phone and video interviews with language nest teachers and administrators as well as linguists involved in language revitalization worldwide.
 I graduated in May of 2017 and am working on an article on language nests based on the dissertation and new data to submit for publication in the near future.

 Other research I am working on includes the typology of numeral systems and methods in historical linguistics and archaeology.